voran/tiny-rails-gallery/README.md

 ```

 ### Content
 Pictures and thumbnails need to be in folders accessible under public/.
 You can also set up symlinks that point to folders outside the web application.
+Set these entries
 ```rb
     config.photos_url = "/photos/"
     config.thumbnails_url = "/thumbnails/"
 ```
- to the folders (or symlinks) where your content is.
+ to point to the folders (or symlinks) relative to pubic/ where your content is stored.

 Tiny Rails Gallery walks the thumbnails folder and picks a random image to use as thumbnail for each folder.
 If no images are found in a folder and its subfolders, a "no preview" image is shown.
 You can configure the location of the "no preview" image using the following config: